Maine Island Trail

 Stewardship services include island cleanups, work projects, monitoring, and the removal of invasive species such as Japanese Knotweed, Black Swallowwort, Asiatic Bittersweet, Japanese Barberry, and Bush Honeysuckles.

 The annual MITA Guidebook, distributed in the spring to MITA members, offers details on accessing all MITA sites.
 Most sites require no additional fees or reservations beyond initial membership dues.
 The Guidebook outlines basic paddling and boating safety guidelines, Leave No Trace principles, and comprehensive site descriptions.
 The Guide can also be downloaded as a mobile app.
-The app includes photos, anchorage locations, an interactive NOAA chart, launches & pumpouts.
+The app includes photos, anchorage locations, an interactive National Oceanic and Atmospheric Administration (NOAA) chart, launches and pumpouts.
 Anyone can download the app and access content, but only current MITA members have full access to all app features.

+Rising Tide Brewing brews Maine Island Trail Ale, a session IPA.